 Here's what you need to know about US visa requirements for 2018.

-Which countries require American citizens to have a visa or a tourist card?
+Who requires Americans to have a visa or a tourist card?

 1) Bolivia (Visa, 90 days)